 Test Environment Setup

 Basically, the software will be tested on behalf of the test environment.
-This is independent activity and can be started parallel with Test Case Development.
+This is an independent activity and can be started in parallel with Test Case Development.
 The testing team is not involved in the process of setting up a testing environment.

-- Setup test Environment and test data.
+- Setup test environment and test data.

 The output after completion of this phase: